dacz/rxr/examples/clientList/docs/appIndex.md

 RxR creates state stream.
 It is `Rx.Observable`.
 It is like pipe that gives you new value every time the state changes.
 Redux store has `getState` that gives you current state when you need it.

-We are passing (store or state$ via React context to the app.
+We are passing (store or stateS via React context to the app.
 Same.
 Nice.

 ---